Sadie Holloway is a writer and artist who uses the power of journaling to bring more peace, serenity, and joy into her life.

 Whether you've just experienced a job loss, the collapse of a significant relationship, or a financial setback, it is possible to bounce back and make the most of your situation.
 Here are six ways to foster a resilient attitude in the face of whatever life throws your way.

-5. Serve others.
-People who are the most resilient are the ones how serve others.
+- Serve others.
+People who are the most resilient are the ones who serve others.
 Giving back to others puts your life in perspective.
-Volunteering, giving to charity, rendering assistance during emergency situations—any time you help others you are boosting your stores of resiliency.
+Volunteering, giving to charity, rendering assistance during emergency situations—any time you help others, you are boosting your stores of resiliency.

-6. Be open to learning from your mistakes.
-The folks who are the best at bouncing back in life are the ones who are humble, who are willing to ask themselves “How can I become a better person because of what has happened?” when difficulties arise, whether those difficulties are at work or at home.
+- Be open to learning from your mistakes.
+The folks who are the best at bouncing back in life are the ones who are humble, who are willing to ask themselves, “How can I become a better person because of what has happened?” when difficulties arise, whether those difficulties are at work or home.

 There is a crack in everything, that’s how the light gets in.